Tanushree Banerjee

 This paper analyzes the bias in a model against underrepresented skin tones in the training dataset on the skin lesion classification task.

-These include unpublished research-related work done as part of semester-long course projects.
+These include unpublished research-related work as part of semester-long course projects during my undergraduate studies at Princeton.

 project image Counterfactual Analysis for Spoken Dialogue Summarization